cljohnson43/HWDayTwo/README.md

 ### Logged Image of Solution
 TODO

-4. ### Description
-Create a function to check if the two strings are Anagrams: Eg COAT and TACO would be anagrams public boolean checkAnagrams(String word1, String word2){};
+4. Create a function to check if the two strings are Anagrams: Eg COAT and TACO would be anagrams `public boolean checkAnagrams(String word1, String word2){};`
 ### Method Used
 TODO
 ### Logged Image of Solution
 TODO

-5. ### Description
-Print a multiplication table from 1 to 10 using multidimensional array Output
+5. Print a multiplication table from 1 to 10 using multidimensional array Output

-1 2 3 4 5 6 7 8 9 10
+`1 2 3 4 5 6 7 8 9 10
 2 4 6 8 10 12 14 16 18 20
 ...
-public void printTables(){};
+public void printTables(){};`

 ### Method Used
 TODO
 ### Logged Image of Solution